Arthritis

 - Having trouble hopping, moving more slowly, altered gait.

-- Difficulty grooming which can result in poopy butt, an un-kept coat and a build up of earwax.
+- Difficulty grooming or reaching the butt to eat cecotrophes.
+This can result in poopy butt or an un-kept coat and a build up of earwax.

 - If your rabbit can’t elevate their bottom too pee they may develop urine scald.